immartian/musicoin/README.md

 # What's Musicoin
-> provide general and indepth documents based on wiki

 Musicoin is a blockchain-based system for music transactions.
 Also it's a digital currency to incentivize musicians and listeners to transact directly without royalty intermediaries.